Travesti (gender identity): Argentina

 In the 1980s, the Pan-American Highway—which connects the City of Buenos Aires with the Buenos Aires Province's different districts—established itself as the most important area in which travestis worked as prostitutes, and thus became one of the definitive aspects of the travesti identity for Argentine society and media culture.
-In 1986, Canal 9 journalist José de Zer reported and at the same time denounced, with testimonial resources, the murder of travestis working on the Pan-American Highway.
-Due to the television report, both the journalist and the channel were sued and faced trial, so travestis had to organize themselves during the following years so as to make their ignored identity appear in the mass media.
+In 1986, Canal 9 journalist José de Zer reported, and at the same time denounced, the murder of travestis working on the Pan-American Highway.
+Due to the television report, both the journalist and the channel were sued and faced trial, and travestis had to organize themselves during the following years so as to make their ignored identity appear in the mass media.

 Travestis broke into Argentine public opinion in the 1990s, and their first appearances on television coincided with the organized appearance of the travestis on the public scene and in the streets of Buenos Aires.
-In 1991, Keny de Michelli became the first travesti to appear on free-to-air television, appearing in various programs in order to visibilize the community.
+In 1991, Keny de Michelli became the first travesti to appear on free-to-air television, appearing in various programs in order to make the community visible.
 These appearances were quickly trivialized and presented travestilidade as a peculiar hyper-feminine expression of masculinity.

 After gaining popularity as a vedette in 1995, Cris Miró caused a media sensation for her gender identity and expression.
-As the first travesti to become a national celebrity, she is regarded as a symbol of the social milieu of the 1990s and paved the way for other Argentine travestis and trans women to gain popularity as vedettes, most notably Flor de la V. Parallel to Miró's rise to notoriety, the political organization of Argentine travestis was emerging, with activists making their first appearances in local media.
-The vedette's celebrity was initially criticized by a portion of these activists, who resented the unequal treatment they received and her attempt to embody an idealized vision of the perfect woman.
+As the first travesti to become a national celebrity, she is regarded as a symbol of the social milieu of the 1990s and paved the way for other Argentine travestis and trans women to gain popularity as vedettes, most notably Flor de la V. Parallel to Miró's rise to notoriety, the political organization of Argentine travestis was emerging, and activists began making their first appearances in local media.
+Miró's celebrity was initially criticized by a portion of these activists, who resented the unequal treatment they received and her attempt to embody an idealized vision of the perfect woman.